December 31, 2008

 I have received several interesting comments on this entry.
 It turns out that both NMR miniaturatization and the specific application (early detection of bacteria) are hot topic pursued independently in many places.

-Chronologically, I have first (Aug.19) received a message from Carlos Cobas with a link to an Analytical Chemistry alert entitled The incredible shrinking NMR.
+Chronologically, I have first (August 19) received a message from Carlos Cobas with a link to an Analytical Chemistry alert entitled The incredible shrinking NMR.
 The alert describes a development by the group of Ralph Weissleder at CMIR (Center for Molecular Imaging Research, Harvard) and it sounds so similar to the New Mexico NanoMR initiative that both me and Carlos were somewhat confused by it.
-Hence the following exchange with Eiichi Fukushima from ABQMR (Aug.20,21):
+Hence the following exchange with Eiichi (August 20,21):

 Eiichi: Hello Stan.